How To Test The Starter Motor (1996-1999 5.0L, 5.7L V8 Engines)

 TIP 1: Don't remove the starter motor to test it, since the starter motor test (in this tutorial) is an on-car test.

-If you have removed it, you can bench-test it and the following tutorial will help you: Bench Testing The Starter Motor.
+If you have removed it, you can bench-test it and the following tutorial will help you: How To Bench Test A Starter Motor (Step By Step).

 TIP 2: It's very important that the battery be fully charged before doing the tests.